-Infections can be to blame.
+Infections can be a culprit.
 So can stress.
 Some people get flares if they overdo activity.
-And some people swear that certain foods trigger flares, though there's not a lot of research to back that up.
+Others say certain foods trigger problems, though there's not a lot of research to back that up.

-The important thing is to identify what tends to trigger your flares.
-The next time you have one, make notes about what was going on in your life, what was going on with your health, and what your daily activities and diet were like.
+The important thing is to find out what tends to bring on a flare.
+The next time you have one, make notes about what's going on in your life.
+For instance, what's your overall health like, what kind of activities do you do every day, and what kinds of food do you eat?
 Once you learn your triggers, you can take steps to avoid them.

 2. Work on how you manage stress.

-Another way to lower stress is to practice a mind-body technique such as meditation, visualization, or biofeedback.
-Yoga has also been shown to help reduce stress.
-Check to see if your local community center offers free or low-cost classes in any of these plans.
+Another way to lower stress is to try a mind-body technique such as meditation, visualization, or biofeedback.
+Yoga can also help, studies show.
+Check to see if your local community center offers free or low-cost classes.